lucacrippa88/watson-assistant-training/README.md

 # Creation and training of a Virtual Assistant with Watson Assistant

 Watson Assistant training via web interface on IBM Cloud.
 In this repository I will put examples of how to create and train a Chatbot using Watson Assistant service.
+The scope of this tutorial is to create and train a Skill, that, by definition on IBM Cloud, "contains the training data and machine learning logic that enable your chat bot to understand and help customers".
+After building a Skill, you will be able to create an Assistant: by definition, it "orchestrates the flow of information between a skill and your customers.
+Add your skill to an assistant, and then deploy the assistant to the media channel of your choice".

 ## Prerequisites